stuartellis/sideboard/README.md

 ## `sb init`

-creates the configuration and the bucket
+Creates a configuration and the S3 bucket.

 ```
 USAGE